 - Coronavirus and war by Ian Parsons

-Marie Scott, who worked as a switchboard operator in Fort Southwick relaying messages to the commanders on the Normandy beaches on D-Day, has her doubts.
-Listening to the words of Harry and Marie helped provide a sense of scale and reminded me of the importance
+At the beginning of May, the number of coronavirus deaths in the UK had passed the total killed during Today, many offices in cities stand empty, but during the war, countless buildings were destroyed by It took years to rebuild our country whereas today, or rather tomorrow, many of these empty commercial Marie Scott, who worked as a switchboard operator in Fort Southwick relaying messages to the commanders Listening to the words of Harry and Marie helped provide a sense of scale and reminded me of the importance

-- Photo Gallery: Taxi Charity veterans trip to Normandy
+- Taxi Charity takes 24 veterans to British Normandy Memorial

 flew into Ranville in a glider, No4 Commando 100-year-old Roy Maxwell who landed on Sword Beach and Marie Scott who transmitted messages to and from the beaches. their other visitors were treated to a fabulous opportunity to get a once in a lifetime picture of so many WWII veteran, Marie Scott, who, aged 17, transmitted messages to and from the beaches on D-Day. said: I couldn’t help but reflect that some of the names that are on the imposing memorial may have been soldiers